Pub-113, Registering your Business

 - register the new business entity by completing a new Form REG-1, Illinois Business Registration Application.

-Note: Certificates of Registration cannot be transferred.
+Note: Certificates cannot be transferred.

-If, outside your usual course of business, you sell or transfer
+You must complete and file Form CBS-1, Notice of Sale, Purchase, or Transfer of Business Assets, if, outside your usual course of business, you sell or transfer

 - the major part of the stock of goods that you are in the business of selling,